giuliodondi/kOS-Shuttle-OPS3/README.md

 The phases of GRTLs are:

 - **Alpha-recovery (ALPREC)**, the Orbiter will maintain 0 bank and 45° Aoa as it plunges in the atmosphere The vertical load factor (NZ) will start climbing as the wings generate lift, above a threshold the program will transition to NZHOLD.
-The orbiter shoudl climb abobe the solid pitch limit line.
+The orbiter should climb abobe the solid pitch limit line.
 - **NZ-hold (NZHOLD)**, the program will keep wings level and modulate the Orbiter's pitch to maintain a target NZ.
 The target value is a canned profile plus corrections to keep the total load factor (lift plus drag) within the structural limit of 2.5G.
 You will see the orbiter bug descend a little as pitch is modulated, and the total load factor value possibly turn yellow.
 The program transitions to ALPTRN when the vertical speed rises above a threshold
 - **Alpha-transition (ALPTRN)**, the pitch is lowered in a controlled manner from whatever value it had at the end of NZHOLD to a profile of Mach.
 Once the pitch profile is established, the program will start banking for lateral guidance.
 S-turns might be performed if energy is very high.
 The orbiter pitch bug will descend gently and should settle on the dashed line.